CraftingSoftware/practical01/README.md

-# Using Git on Your Own
+# Practical 01: Using Git on Your Own

-## Due Date

-September 9th, 2022 by midnight
+## Due: September 9th, 2022 by midnight

 ## Introduction